Former police officer previously charged with injuring ex-wife now accused in her death

 McIntosh was a Mountain Brook police officer from Nov.
 24 1997 to Sept.
 8, 1999, according to Cook.

-The suspect subsequently joined the Hoover Police Department before resigning earlier this, according to Cook.
+He subsequently joined the Hoover Police Department before resigning earlier this year, according to Cook.

-McIntosh faces an earlier domestic violence charge from injuries Montgomery suffered in May, NBC affiliate WVTM reported.
+McIntosh also faces a domestic violence charge from injuries Montgomery suffered in May, NBC affiliate WVTM reported.

 Even though McIntosh worked for the Mountain Brook Police Department, Cook said he and the Jefferson County District Attorney's Office both believe there's no conflict of interest in his agency leading the investigation.